Writing Place Online

 Dissertation Boot Camps provide advanced graduate students with a place and time to make fast, efficient progress on dissertation writing, as well as provide them with tools and resources to create positive writing habits.
 During the two-week camp, students work independently on their writing as well as have the opportunity to participate in workshops, one-on-one coaching, and peer consultation.

-Our Dissertation Boot Camp for Summer 2024 will run from July 15th- July 26th, Monday-Friday, from 9:00am-1:00pm.
+Our Dissertation Boot Camp for Summer 2025 will run from August 4th- August 15th, Monday-Friday, from 9:00am-1:00pm.
 We will be offering both in-person and online modalities this summer.
-Register here by May 19th!
+Registration is now closed for the Summer 2025 Bootcamp, but keep an eye out for updates on Summer 2026!

 You are eligible to apply if you are a PhD student who has: